Analyst-Joan/Data-Cleaning-In-SQL-FIFA-21/README.md

 ```

 ### Renaming Abbreviated Column Names
-There are columns with their names abbreviated - OVA, POT, BOV, W_F, SM, A_W, D_W, IR, PAC, SHO, PAS, DRI, DEF, PHY These were renamed in full for clarity and ease of understanding.
+There are columns with their names abbreviated - OVA, POT, BOV, W_F, SM, A_W, D_W, IR, PAC, SHO, PAS, DRI, DEF, PHY.
+These were renamed in full for clarity and ease of understanding.
+Goalkeeping was renamed to Goalkeeping (GK) to clarify the ‘GK’ prefix in some column names.
 The following query was used to achieve that.

 ```Tsql
 --- Rename 'OVA' to 'Overall_rating'